FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 Circulated, copy of Statutory Notice dated 23rd December, 2024, concerning disposal

 of 0.326 acres (0.1321 hectares) of land at Gilmartin, Murroe, Co.
+Limerick.
+---
-Limerick.--- 6
+6

 Proposed by Councillor Collins (M);